egori4/dp_config_builder/USER_GUIDE.md

 # DefensePro Configuration Builder - User Guide

-**Quick automation for Radware DefensePro network class management**
+**Quick automation for Radware DefensePro https profile management**

 ## What This Does

-Automate creation, editing, and deletion of DefensePro network classes across multiple devices using Ansible.
+Automate creation, editing, and deletion of DefensePro http profile across multiple devices using Ansible.

 ## Quick Start (5 minutes)